finos/common-cloud-controls/docs/formation/bootstrap.md

 Because this work includes the creation of strict charters and limitations on future change, it will only happen this way once.
 All subsequent changes must follow steps outlined in the respective group charters.

-# Phase 1 — Steering Committee Bootstrapping
+# Phase 1 — Governance Bootstrapping

 The first, and most important step, is to create a charter and assign members to the top level organizational unit: the Steering Committee.
 This must be done through a consensus of the most active CCC participants from financial service institutions, with an opportunity for input from the entire community.